The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: Introduction

-The proof of our main convergence result (Theorem \ref{thm:Main} below) is partly inspired by the proof of convergence of the main result in \cite{aharoni2018finding}, namely \cite[Theorem 1]{aharoni2018finding}, but important differences exist because the settings are different.
-In particular, along the way we present and use a simple but useful generalization of the celebrated Dini's theorem for uniform convergence (Proposition \ref{prop:generalized-Dini's-Theorem} below).
+The proof of our main convergence result (Theorem \bref{thm:Main} below) is partly inspired by the proof of convergence of the main result in \cite{aharoni2018finding}, namely \cite[Theorem 1]{aharoni2018finding}, but important differences exist because the settings are different.
+In particular, along the way we present and use a simple but useful generalization of the celebrated Dini's theorem for uniform convergence (Proposition \bref{prop:generalized-Dini's-Theorem} below).

 We note that also \cite{bauschke2022finding} is motivated by \cite{aharoni2018finding} and extends it to closed and convex subsets which are not just polyhedra.
-The authors of \cite{bauschke2022finding} study the Douglas\textendash Rachford algorithm, a dual-based proximal method, a proximal distance algorithm, and a stochastic subgradient descent approach.
+The authors of \cite{bauschke2022finding} study the Douglas--Rachford algorithm, a dual-based proximal method, a proximal distance algorithm, and a stochastic subgradient descent approach.
 The presentation in \cite{bauschke2022finding} is based on reformulating the problem into a minimization problem and applying various approaches to it, theoretically and experimentally, without convergence results (see also \cite{Dax2006jour} for a dual reformulation of the best approximation problem as a maximization problem, with some explicit examples), whereas our present work maintains the original problem formulation and employs tools from fixed point theory.
+In connection with \cite{bauschke2022finding} it is also worth mentioning \cite[Remark 3.1]{bauschke2022finding} which says that it is ``an interesting topic for further research'' to extend the algorithm presented in \cite{aharoni2018finding} ``to the case when the sets underlying the intersections are not halfspaces''.
+This is exactly what we do in this work, at least under the assumption that the best approximation pair is unique.